stratux/stratux-setup/README.md

 Q: What version of stratux does the setup script download and install?

-A: The setup script checks out and builds the latest version of the stratux code from the official stratux git repository.
+A: The setup script checks out and builds the latest release from the official stratux git repository.

 Note, you can check out and install any version of the stratux source code by opening a command line prompt in /root/stratux, issuing a "git checkout some-rev"